 Traditional spring and winter garden bulbs don’t always do well in southern climates because of the lack of cold winters.
-Many require chilling for proper growth, and in southern regions this isn’t always possible.
-Keep reading to learn how to get around this and how to plant bulbs in the South.
+Many bulbs require chilling for proper growth, and in southern regions this isn’t always possible.
+Keep reading to learn how to get around this and how to plant bulbs in the south.

 Flower Garden Bulbs

-Flower garden bulbs are available in so many types that it’s hard not to find one that fits your region and gardening style, which is especially important when growing them in the South.
-The health, vigor, and flowering of bulbs depend greatly on where, when and how you plant them.
+Flower garden bulbs are available in so many types that it’s not hard to find one that fits your region and gardening style, which is especially important when growing them in the south.
+The health, vigor, and flowering of bulbs depend greatly on where, when, and how you plant them.

 Both winter garden bulbs and spring bulbs require a dormant period in cool temperatures to stimulate their growth and development.
 Since southern states typically have mild winters, it’s important that these bulbs be pre-chilled prior to planting.